HKC Corporation Powers The Next Era Of Play & Creation At CES 2026

 HKC: Full-Scenario Innovation for Creation and High-End Gaming

 The centerpiece of HKC's showcase is the HKC M10 Ultra, making its global debut as the world's first monitor equipped with RGB MiniLED backlighting.
-Featuring 1,596 physical dimming zones and 4,788 RGB color control zones, M10 Ultra enables true light-and-color co-control, delivering 100% coverage of sRGB, 99.9% DCI-P3, 99.9% Adobe RGB, and 98% BT.2020,with up to 1600 nits peak brightness.
+Featuring 1,596 physical dimming zones and 4,788 RGB color control zones, the M10 Ultra enables true light-and-color co-control, delivering wide color gamut performance across sRGB, DCI-P3, Adobe RGB, and BT.2020, with up to 1,600 nits of peak brightness.
 Designed for 3A game developers and professional creators, it marks a major milestone in monitor backlighting technology.

-Also on display is the world's first 5K AI esports monitor HKC M9 Pro, with 2,304 local dimming zones and a 180Hz refresh rate, optimized through AI-driven image processing for AAA gaming titles and precision-focused creative workflows.

 KOORUI: Immersive Design for Simulation Gaming